Hinto AI

 Pricing

-• Free tier: Yes - 5 shared workflows, up to 10 users, browser capture only
+• Free tier: Yes, up to 5 shared workflows, up to 10 users per workspace, browser capture and link/embed; no branded exports

 Screenshot of Loom interface